 Molecular Geometry and Bonding in 2d and 3d space, AR for Education

 I often think about how I can use the material I am learning this semester and create an immersive experience around it.
 As a creative technologist, I strive to make the mundane more immersive, visually appealing, efficient, appealing, and effective through the use of advanced technologies like augmented and virtual realities.
-I have come up with so many ideas for innovative experiences in the education landscape since returning as a student.
-The potential is endless and I have seen the gaps where there is so much space for new and more engaging ways to learn.
-For this particular application, I like to think in terms of a resposibility to the future, to attempt to bridge the gap between our growing technology addiction and the nationwide underperformance of children in schools.
+I have come up with many ideas for innovative experiences in the education landscape since returning as a student.
+The potential is endless and I have seen the gaps where there is so much space for innovating new and more engaging ways to learn.
+For this particular application, I like to think in terms of a responsibility to the future, to attempt to bridge the gap between our growing technology addiction and the nationwide underperformance of children in schools.

 A good example of this concept is to take the molecular geometry lecture and make it come to life.
 When we were introduced to the molecular shapes in VSEPR Theory, we were given a set of plastic balls and sticks and were able to build small models of the molecules with their different number of electron groups and formations around the central atom.
 We tried to visualize these shapes in 3d space with a variety of bond angles and multiple geometric configurations.
 But imagine learning this material in AR.

 What exactly is AR?
 Augmented Reality is the illusion that virtual content is part of the real world.
 Generally, the AR experience uses a device’s camera giving the user a new way to see and interact with the world around them.

 The electrons spinning on their axis, moving around, in colors, showing the overlapping bonds, displaying the 2d Lewis Dot structure then morphing into 3d VSEPR structures.
 These visuals would without a doubt make the content more engaging and easier triggers to absorb and recall for students.